What microchip database do petDetect use?

 Once your account has been set-up, you can use this to log-in online to process registrations.

-In order for you to keep records of your online registrations, a copy of the online 'jotter' form can be downloaded here.
+In order for you to keep records of your online registrations, a copy of the online 'jotter' form can be downloaded here, or alternatively, at the end of completing a registration on the Petlog website, there is an option to download the registration information.

 What is the fee for life-long registration onto Petlog?